JoeSz/ExopiteInViewPort/README.md

 # ExopiteInViewPort

-jQuery plugin to check if element is in viewport.
+## jQuery plugin to check if the element is in the viewport.

+This is a self-contained jQuery plugin that helps to check if an element parcally of fully is in the viewport or not.

+It provides a set of customizable callbacks to respond to various events:

+- onInit: called when the plugin is initialized for an element
+- onEnter: called when an element enters the viewport, with an optional direction parameter ('top' or 'bottom')
+- onLeft: called when an element leaves the viewport, with an optional direction parameter ('top' or 'bottom')<br>
+  *eg.: if you want some animation or style the "reset", but only if it is not visivle anymore.*
+- onWholeInside: called when an element is fully inside the viewport or when it leaves the viewport<br>
+  *eg.: if you want to start an animation only if the whole element is visible.*

+The plugin is implemented as a jQuery plugin, which means it can be called on a jQuery object representing an element.
+The plugin stores its instance as data on the element to ensure that only one instance is created per element.

+The plugin works by binding a scroll event to the window, and then checking the position of the element relative to the viewport on every scroll event.
+It uses throttling to reduce the frequency of checks, which improves performance.

 ## Why?
 I am looking for a jQuery plugin that can detect when an element enters or leaves the viewport, as well as the direction of entry/exit.
 It is important that the plugin utilizes scroll throttling and has a small JavaScript file size.
 Additionally, I would like to be able to check when the entire element is in the viewport.

-## Triggers for the element
-- onEnter with direction (top, bottom)<br>
-  To check, when the element or a part is already entered in viewport
-- onLeft with direction (top, bottom)<br>
-  To check, when the element or a part is left the viewport<br>
-  *eg.: if you want some animation or style the "reset", but only if it is not visivle anymore.*
-- onWholeInside<br>
-  To check, if the whole element is in the viewport<br>
-  *eg.: if you want to start an animation only if the whole element is visible.*

 ## Why Throttling
 Throttling is a technique used to limit the number of times a function gets executed over a given time period.
 It can be useful when working with events that can trigger a high number of function calls within a short period, such as scrolling or resizing events.